friguzzi/cplint/docs/_build/html/_sources/index.rst.txt

 	densities(+PriorList:list,+PostList:list,-Chart:dict,+Options:list) is det

 draws a line chart of the density of two sets of samples, usually prior and post observations.
-The samples in :code:`PriorList` and :code:`PostList` can be either couples :code:`[V]-W` or :code:`V-W` where :code:`V` is a value and :code:`W` its weight.
+The samples in :code:`PriorList` and :code:`PostList` must take the same form as :code:`List` for :code:`histogram/3`.
 The same options as for :code:`histogram/3` and :code:`density/3` are recognized.

 For example, the query ::